What is Statistical Inference?

 What differentiates descriptive statistics from Statistical Inference?

-While descriptive statistics summarize and analyze data collected from a sample, statistical inference goes beyond to make predictions or assumptions about the population from the sample data.
+While descriptive statistics summarize and analyze data collected from a sample, statistical inference goes beyond making predictions or assumptions about the population from the sample data.

 How do confidence intervals contribute to Statistical Inference?